Giorgi/DuckDB.NET-Docs/docs/getting-started.md

 # Getting Started

-## ADO.NET Provider and Low Level Library
+## ADO.NET Provider and Low-Level Library

 There are two ways to work with DuckDB from C#: You can use ADO.NET Provider or use a low-level bindings library for DuckDB.
 The ADO.NET Provider is built on top of the low-level library and is the recommended and most straightforward approach to work with DuckDB.